GrupCapstoneName/GrupCapstoneName/README.md

 2. - <a href="https://www.linkedin.com/in/muhammad-luthfi-irfan">Muhammad Luthfi Irfan</a> as CC-28
 3. - <a href="https://www.linkedin.com/in/tan-nicholas-octavian-wijaya/">Tan Nicholas Octavian Wijaya</a> as ML-77
 4. - <a href="https://www.linkedin.com/in/xuchinn">Xuchin Valezka</a> as ML- 72
-5. - <a href="https://www.linkedin.com/in/mraflidwis/">Muhammad Rafli Dwi Sutrisno</a> as ML
+5. - <a href="https://www.linkedin.com/in/mraflidwis/">Muhammad Rafli Dwi Sutrisno</a> as ML-30
 6. - <a href="https://www.linkedin.com/in/achmad-faqih-suyudi-a540b026a/">Achmad Faqih Suyudi</a> as MD-03
 7. - <a href="https://www.linkedin.com/in/muhammad-nabhan-rifa-i/ ">Muhammad Nabhan Rifa’i</a> as MD-09